DanielSmith/alap/docs/cookbook/lens.md

 }
 ```

+## Embed rendering

+If an item has `meta.embed`, the lens renders a sandboxed iframe (or consent placeholder) in the meta zone, above the field list.
+The `embed` and `embedType` keys are filtered from the displayed fields.
+See [Embeds](embeds.md) for full details on providers, policies, and security.

 ## Meta field auto-detection

 The lens inspects each meta value at render time and picks the appropriate presentation: